epfl-ada/ada-2023-project-randada/README.md

 Is movie title length linked to its genre?
 Are they specific lexical fields according to movie genre?
 Can we correlate the sentiment analysis of the title with the one of the full movie summary?

-### Diversity
-*We will not explore this idea further.
-Translation of movie titles in English in order to compare them is hard to achieve, and its accuracy is hard to evaluate.*

-Are there any specific parameters for film titles depending on the country where the film was made?
-Analyze how movie titles change when they are translated into different languages or adapted for different regions.
-Do title translations impact the movie's reception?

 ## Datasets
 ### CMU Movie Summary Corpus dataset